Github

 Output:

-• StatusCode (number): The HTTP status code or operation status code (-1 for parameter error, 500 for exceptions).
+• StatusCode (number): HTTP status code or operation status code (-1 for parameter error, 500 for exceptions).

 Input Parameters: